Recommendations

 Closure Date:

-8 We recommended that processes be strengthened to ensure that all non-HPC staff receive end-of-life training.
+8 We recommended that processes be strengthened to ensure that supplies and equipment in the East Orange PT clinic are properly stored.

 Closure Date: